 Lenders might also request your SA 100 – this happens very rarely but can be requested.
-Because sole traders aren’t required to use an accountant its extremely rare for a lender to ask for this.
+Because sole traders are not required to use an accountant its extremely rare for a lender to ask for this.
 If you have certain expenses that are business related such as a van on hire purchase, then this can be deducted from the affordability which can boost your borrowing potential.
-Subsequently, sole trader mortgage application are looked at in more depth, including the sustainability of income .
+Subsequently, sole trader mortgage application are looked at in more depth, including the sustainability of income.
 However, with the right advice you can still get the mortgage you need.

 Standard documents will also be required as any mortgage application.